Thomas-Gottwald/NLP4/README.md

 }
 ```

-If the references for the paper aren't available, "refernces" will be "None"
+If the references for the paper aren't available, "reference" will be "None"

 #### get_abstract_from_arxiv_id
 ```python